Could Small Still Be Beautiful?

 While no businesses have yet launched directly from the program, Moriarty, the center’s young director of operations, says, “Our goal right now is to educate our community and introduce these concepts of import replacement and community supported industry to get them thinking that it’s not one individual’s burden, it’s not a solo process.”

-One of the center’s inspirations for CSI ventures, and economic development generally, is the Mondragon Corporation, a sprawling 80,000-person worker co-op in the Spanish Basque region that’s been operating, and largely thriving, since 1956.
-[For more on this remarkable venture, see Craftsmanship Quarterly’s 2019 profile of Mondragon, “Could Co-ops Solve Income Inequality?”]
+One of the center’s inspirations for CSI ventures, and economic development generally, is Mondragon Corporation, a sprawling, 80,000-person worker co-op in the Spanish Basque region that’s been operating, and largely thriving, since 1956.
+[For more on this remarkable venture, see Craftsmanship Magazine’s profile of Mondragon, “Could Co-ops Solve Income Inequality?”]
 Mondragon has a fund to help develop new businesses — it currently operates nearly 150 — and Witt said it too struggled with where to deploy its capital.
 When entrepreneurs didn’t come to the co-op’s managers with a suitable businesses plan, Mondragon’s bank realized it had to develop their own new ventures.
 The Schumacher Center has been trying to do much the same, but at this point, its business plans have done little more than land on the center’s library shelves, with hopes that, someday, someone might have the desire, and the skill, to put them to work.

 The center’s difficulties on fronts like this point to the myriad obstacles facing any organization aiming at fundamental economic change.
-“Everything has to do with business-to-business transactions,” says Tim Geller, the executive director of the Community Development Corporation of South Berkshire.
+“Everything has to do with business-to-business transactions,” says Tim Geller, executive director of the Community Development Corporation of South Berkshire.
 “It’s one thing for me to be able to go to a dentist, or to get my tires changed, or to go to restaurant, or have my taxes done.
 I can do all of those things with BerkShares.
 But what does the dentist do with his BerkShares other than go to the co-op and buy food, you know?”